The Peddler and the Lady

 The Peddler and the Lady (Italian title: Campo de' fiori) is a 1943 Italian comedy film directed by Mario Bonnard and starring Aldo Fabrizi, Caterina Boratto and Anna Magnani.

+Plot

-Much of the film is set on the Campo de' Fiori in Rome where Elide a greengrocer is in love with a fishmonger who works nearby, but he is more interested in another woman.
+Much of the film is set on the Campo de' Fiori in Rome where Elide, a greengrocer, is in love with a fishmonger who works nearby, but he is more interested in another woman.